qle002/myfirstwebsite/README.md

-This is the first rendition of my website.
+This is the first rendition of my website that is written using HTML5 and CSS3.